 Progesterone released from the corpus luteum at the time of ovulation has potent effects on the hypothalamus, one of which is to increase body temperature.
 As a result, daily temperature monitoring can be used to document progesterone production and, therefore, ovulation.
 The woman takes her temperature by putting the thermometer under her tongue every morning while she is still in the basal state (ie, before she gets out of bed, uses the bathroom, or has anything to eat or drink) and records the temperature on a chart.
 Although there is an expected amount of daily variability, an approximately 0.5ºF rise in body temperature can be detected in the luteal phase of the menstrual cycle compared with the follicular phase.
 In a normal cycle, the temperature rise begins one or two days after the LH surge and persists for at least 10 days.
 Thus, temperature changes are sufficient to retrospectively identify ovulation, but they occur too late to be useful for timing intercourse.

 Zona-free hamster oocyte penetration test — This test is also known as the sperm penetration assay.
 Conflicting literature exists on whether the hamster oocyte test predicts human oocyte fertilization [83,84].
 The utility of test results depends, in part, on the experience of the laboratory performing the assay.
 We do not order this test since the results would not influence our clinical management.
 (See "Approach to the male with infertility".)

 Mycoplasma cultures — We do not suggest obtaining routine Ureaplasma urealyticum and Mycoplasma hominis cultures given that there is minimal evidence for a role of these organisms in female infertility .

 Testing for antibodies — Routine testing for antiphospholipid, antisperm, antinuclear, and antithyroid antibodies is not supported by existing data .
 Although an association between antiphospholipid antibodies and recurrent pregnancy loss has been established, the other autoimmune factors remain under investigation as markers of fertility treatment failure.
-(See "Pregnancy in women with antiphospholipid syndrome".)
+(See "Management of antiphospholipid syndrome in pregnant and postpartum women".)